Growing Gluten-Free Options

 Gym owner and competitive athlete Christopher Gartrell doesn’t have to avoid gluten.
 But several years ago,

-he began following the same gluten-free diet as a roommate who has celiac disease.
+he began following the same gluten-free diet as a roommate who has celiac.

 Gartrell says his athletic performance and body composition quickly improved.
 Overall he just felt better.
 The

-Tucson, Arizona, 28-year-old has followed a gluten-free diet ever since—but he doesn’t always have time to shop
+Tucson, Arizona, 31-year-old has followed a gluten-free diet ever since—but he doesn’t always have time to shop

 for ingredients and cook healthy meals.

-So Gartrell orders ready-to-eat meals from Freshly, a delivery service that offers everything from an Arrabiata Frittata to Cajun Meatballs with Creole-style Vegetables—all 100 percent gluten free.
+So Gartrell orders ready-to-eat meals from Freshly, a delivery service that offers everything from apple-pumpkin porridge to Sicilian-style chicken parm—all 100 percent gluten free.

 “The food is just really convenient and really high quality for prepared meals,” Gartrell says.
 “I don’t have a lot of time.
 The food comes to my house, and it’s fantastic.”